Skip to content

 I am a user of FastAPI (and starlette).
 Before writing pydantic-resolve, I used two methods to write APIs:

-• FastAPI's native restful style interface, combined with SQLAlchemy
+• FastAPI's native restful style interface, paired with SQLAlchemy.

 The combination of GraphQL and pydantic inspired the creation of pydantic-resolve.